giulianopz/lfcs/domains/4-networking/a.md

 10.0.0.14   server4 server4.example.com file
 ```

-> Note: In the above example, notice that each of the servers have been given aliases in addition to their proper names and FQDN’s.
+> Note: In the above example, notice that each of the servers have been given aliases in addition to their proper names and FQDN's.
 Server1 has been mapped to the name vpn, server2 is referred to as mail, server3 as www, and server4 as file.

 To block ads and tracking sites, append to /etc/hosts the MVPS HOSTS [file](https://winhelp2002.mvps.org/hosts.txt).